andrewjkerr/blonde-roast/README.md

 Well, you'll obviously need the file(s), but you'll also need Bootstrap which can be found here: http://twitter.github.io/bootstrap/.
 The Bootstrap folder should be named "bootstrap" and be placed wherever you're placing Roast.

 *What now?*
-I've got a list of things that I'd like to add/change, but this is just a first alpha version.
+I've got a list of things that I'd like to add/change, but this is just a first version.
 I wanted to get something working correctly then move on to other features! :)

 *Questions?*
 Feel free to send me an email: andrewjkerr47 AT gmail DOT com or tweet me @andrewuf.